nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 ### <span style="color: #666666;">Who wrestles with dead flesh?</span>

 If indeed the deeds of the flesh could be put to death, then there would be no longer any struggles in the lives of Christians, wouldn't there?
-And who would want wrestle with something that is dead?
+And who would want to wrestle with something that is dead?
 And if the flesh can be put to death physically, then Paul wouldn't have written:

 <p class="blockquote"><sup>21</sup>So, I find the law that when I want to do good, evil is present with me.  <sup>22</sup>For I delight in the law of God in my inner being.  <sup>23</sup>But I see a different law in my members waging war against the law of my mind and making me captive to the law of sin that is in my members. <cite>(Romans 7:21-23)</cite></p>